RIVER-EPFL/cnet-data-portal/README.md

-# METALP Data Portal
+# CNET Data Portal

-This Shiny app is meant to provide an easy interface for the METALP researchers to interact with their data.
+This Shiny app is meant to provide an easy interface for the CNET researchers to interact with their data.
 It can also be used as a data sharing portal accessible via the Web if wanted.

 ## Dependecies